sumandhamala/Linux_basic_command_for_beginners/Working_with_variables.md

-## hi
 #!/bin/bash
 ### Read an Input from Keyboard
-echo -n "What is your name? "
+   * echo -n "What is your name? " read Name echo echo "Hello there $Name"
-read Name
-echo
-echo "Hello there $Name"